AndreyDobrovolskyOdessa/usbprog/picprog/README.md

-## This directory contains picprog sources
+## This directory contains picprog & usbpwr sources

 In order to make this project you must load "libftd2xx.a" static library from ftdichip.com, it's linked statically.

+Simply $make

 ### Short description

 This project is command-line utility "picprog" which can be used for PIC10, PIC12, PIC16 programming.
+Utility "usbpwr" can be used for powering your device from USB.

 ### Invocation